Scott Atlas: COVID-19 misinformation, controversial statements, and policy influence

 He quickly became influential within the administration, and Trump welcomed his recommendations such as faster reopening and less testing, which were in accord with Trump's own preferences.
 Atlas was the only doctor to share the stage at Trump's pandemic briefings in the week after his appointment was announced, and he also prepared Trump's briefing materials.
 Trump publicly disagreed with or reduced the roles of other members of the White House Coronavirus Task Force, including Birx and Dr. Anthony Fauci, with whom Atlas repeatedly clashed.
 Robert R. Redfield of the CDC was heard privately commenting on Atlas that "everything he says is false".
 When Fauci was asked whether Atlas was providing misleading information to Trump, Fauci replied, without naming Atlas, that "sometimes there are things that are said that are really taken either out of context or actually incorrect".
 Starting in August 2020, Birx avoided meetings where Atlas was present.
 Fauci said of Atlas, "I have real problems with that guy.
 He's a smart guy who's talking about things that I believe he doesn't have any real insight or knowledge or experience in.
 He keeps talking about things that when you dissect it out and parse it out, it doesn't make any sense."
 In mid-November 2020, it was reported that Atlas had not attended White House task force meetings in person since late September amid his clashes with Fauci and Birx.

 During stimulus negotiations in fall 2020, Atlas opposed funds for widespread COVID-19 testing; in an email to an economist, Atlas wrote that the push for testing was "a fundamental error of the public health people perpetrated on the world."
 After Trump was diagnosed with coronavirus in early October 2020, Atlas appeared on Fox News to predict a "complete and full and rapid recovery" for Trump and to urge viewers not to panic.
 On October 31, Atlas was interviewed for 26 minutes on a broadcast of the RT network (formerly Russia Today), a Russian state-controlled outlet classified by U.S. intelligence agencies as part of Russia's propaganda apparatus.
 The next day, Atlas apologized, writing: "I regret doing the interview and apologize for allowing myself to be taken advantage of."
 On November 15, Atlas wrote a tweet urging Michigan residents to "rise up" against the state's newly announced COVID-19 restrictions, which included a requirement that high school and college classes must be conducted remotely and a three-week ban on many indoor activities including restaurant dining.
 Atlas' tweet included the hashtags #FreedomMatters and #StepUp.

 Deborah Birx, the former White House coronavirus coordinator, said Trump was fed "parallel data" that she hadn't approved.
 Somebody had been creating graphics for Trump to present "that were not transparently utilized."
 Atlas was involved, she said.

+In November 2023, Atlas gave a presentation at the Benson Center for the Study of Western Civilization at University of Colorado Boulder titled "Restoring Trust After COVID".